 After passing the trail junction with the Old Government Trail, Barlow Point Trail begins switchbacking for 0.9 miles through a lowland forest to the summit area.
 Although the trail ends at a viewpoint location, a possibly higher summit (3222' elevation) location is found north of the trail-end but has no views.
 Despite its short height in relation to neighboring peaks, Barlow Point offers a unique location by overlooking two major river valleys from its summit.
 To the west, Big Four Mountain and Hall Peak are visible.
 To the north, Dickerman Mountain and Twin Peaks are visible.
 To the east, Sheep Mountain looms largely overhead.
 To the south, Silvertip Peak encompasses the landscape.

-Barlow Point was named in honor of Captain Barlow.
-The name was approved by the State Board of Geographic Names on September 13, 1985.
+Barlow Pass and Barlow Point were each named in honor of John Q. Barlow, an engineer who surveyed the original Monte Cristo Railroad route.
+The peak name was made official after approval by the State Board of Geographic Names on September 13, 1985.

 Getting ThereFrom Verlot: